 Intro to the LandPKS Habitat Module

-The LandPKS Habitat module places local species habitat information in the palm of your hand.
+The Habitat module places local species habitat information in the palm of your hand.

-The module provides access to current data for your specific site.
+The Habitat Module provides access to current data for your specific site.
 This can help determine if you are providing the habitat needed for key species.
 Habitat information and data collected in the app can be used to develop goals, guide management actions, and develop monitoring plans.

 The following videos will show you how to use the LandPKS Habitat Module to learn about wildlife habitats that might or could exist on your land.